LunchTimeCode/free_lunch/README.md

 # Free Lunch

-There is no thing as free lunch but I will try to cook something up
+There is no free lunch, but I will try to cook something up

 Authentication